fengj10/484_final_project/README.md

-# 484_final_project
+# Synthesizer build by arduino
-a music box, which able to play the rhythms and play as a piano
+This is the project about using the buzzer, buttons, and led to build a synthesizer which able to play the rhythms and use as a simple piano.

+# Submitted files
+Arduino code

+Demo videos

+Project report(WIKI)